AlcoholRehabHelp Logo

 Participants work in the warehouses sorting donated items or assisting with admin duties in exchange for a free 6-month treatment program.

 Teen Challenge is a non-profit that provides addiction treatment for teens and adults at a low cost.
 The facility’s fees differ by location.
-Check your local program to find out the cost of rehab through Teen Challenge.
+Check your local program for the cost of rehab through Teen Challenge.

 The Cost of Addiction vs. Rehab